1Yash-0/AIMoCap/README.md

-# aimocap — Browser-Based AI Motion Capture
+# AI Mo-Cap —> Browser-Based AI Motion Capture

 ## What Is This Project?